willnode/N-Matrix-Programmer/README.md

 # N-Matrix-Programmer
 A program to create a program that calculates inverse and determinant of N by N matrix.

+> UPDATE (2022): I build a collection of libraries that does this for you: https://github.com/willnode/matrix-inversion

 ![Screenshot](Info/Screenshot.png)

 ## Background